williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 {% api_operation post /api/v1/users/*:id*/lifecycle/reset_password %}

-Generates a one-time token (OTT) that can be used to reset a user's password.
+Generates a one-time token (OTT) that can be used to reset a user&#8217;s password.
 The OTT link can be automatically emailed to the user or returned to the API caller and distributed using a custom flow.

 This operation will transition the user to the status of `RECOVERY` and the user will not be able to login or initiate a forgot password flow until they complete the reset flow.